SKhan1211/TheCurrencyTrader/README.md

 - [ ] Up-to-date market news and analysis
 - [ ] Trade documenting system that also supports notes and photos
 - [ ] Chat feature to allow easier collaboration on trades

+## Future Features

+* Live streaming video feature where users can stream themselves trading or educating with a live chat, and possible donation options similar to Twitch TV